-Role Player Roles and Responsibilities Prepare and adopt the IDP Process Plan.
-Undertake the overall management and co-ordination of the IDP process which includes ensuring that: Local Municipality all relevant role-players are appropriately involved; appropriate mechanisms and procedures for community participation are applied; events are undertaken in accordance with the approved time schedule; the IDP relates to the real burning issues in the municipality; and the sector planning requirements are satisfied.
+Role Player Roles and Responsibilities Local Municipality Prepare and adopt the IDP Process Plan and Budget Time Schedule.
+Undertake the overall management and co-ordination of the IDP process which includes ensuring that: all relevant role-players are appropriately involved; appropriate mechanisms and procedures for community participation are applied; events are undertaken in accordance with the approved time schedule; the IDP relates to the real burning issues in the municipality; and the sector planning requirements are satisfied.
 Prepare and adopt the IDP.
 Adjust the IDP in accordance with the MEC's proposal.
 Ensure that the annual business plans, budget and performance management system are linked to and based on the IDP.

-Provincial Government Ensure horizontal alignment of the IDPs of the local municipalities within the province.
-Ensure vertical/sector alignment between provincial sector departments/ provincial strategic plans and the IDP process at metro level by - guiding the provincial sector departments' participation in and their required contribution to the municipal IDP process; and guiding them in assessing draft IDPs and aligning their sector programmes and budgets with the IDPs Efficient financial management of provincial IDP grants.
+Role Player Roles and Responsibilities Ensure horizontal alignment of the IDPs of the local municipalities within the province.
+Ensure vertical/sector alignment between provincial sector departments/ provincial strategic plans and the IDP process at metro level by - guiding the provincial sector departments' participation in and coordinate the required contribution to the municipal IDP process; Provincial - guiding them in assessing draft IDPs and aligning their sector programmes and budgets with the IDPs Government Efficient financial management of provincial IDP grants.
 Monitor the progress of the IDP processes.
 Facilitate resolution of disputes related to IDP.
 Assist municipalities in the IDP drafting process where required.
 Organise IDP-related training where required.
 Co-ordinate and manage the MEC's assessment of IDPs.
 National Government NT assessment of IDP, Budget, SDBIP and BEPP

-Table 2: Roles and Responsibilities within Government
+Table 4: Roles and Responsibilities within Government